CharcoalStyles/questing-puzzles-flx/worklog.md

+# 2024-05-16 16:31:02

+Enemies now don't load with full mana.
+Lucky they couldn't actually use it anyway.

 # 2024-05-15 10:50:07

 Main menu now has a "New Battle" button, which loads a list of characters to battle.
 Though currently there is only one: the Test Goblin.